sundaramprasad/bitcoin-price/README.md

 ## Built with
 * [Akka http](https://doc.akka.io/docs/akka-http/current/introduction.html) - The web framework used
-* [Cloudera sparkts](https://mvnrepository.com/artifact/com.cloudera.sparkts/sparkts) - The library used for timeseries analysis using ARIMA model
+* [Cloudera sparkts](https://mvnrepository.com/artifact/com.cloudera.sparkts/sparkts) - The library used for timeseries analysis with ARIMA model
 * [MySQL](https://www.mysql.com/) - The backend DB used to store historical data